 Usually that’s the form of an outline with a few bullet points.
 Then I actually go to record.
 There’s not a whole lot of stuff happening here and it’s typically happening on the same day, if not the same sitting.
 Now, I actually wanted to give you guys a bit of a behind the scenes.
 So here we go.
 I’ll pull this in here.
-This is definitely not the full thing, but you can actually see a zoom out of what the what my messaging template looks like.
+This is definitely not the full thing, but you can actually see a Use our Zoom affiliate link! out of what the what my messaging template looks like.

 So here’s one of them.
 And it got a little funky with some of the formatting here.
 But this is a task template.
 I use a per, one task per piece of content structure in my ClickUp, which for those of you in ClickingUp, I’ll actually be taking you into my ClickUp as we start building out the structure we’re going to be making together.
 We’re going to take this whole process map and build it out in ClickUp and then you’ll get the template so you’ll see all of this.